pjf/skyrim-requiem-wine/README.md

 **FNIS**

-I got FNIS working by:
+FNIS was one of the more challenging tools to get running.
+I eventually had success by:

+- Installing FNIS through ModOrganiser.
 - Opening a PlayOnLinux shell
 - Running `winetricks dotnet40`
-- Copying the contents of the FNIS `Data/tools` directory from the downloaded archive into my Skyrim `Data` directory (ie, not through ModOrganiser)
+- Copying the contents of the FNIS `Data/tools` directory from the downloaded archive into my Skyrim `Data` directory. `Data/tools` now exists both on the real filesystem, as well as inside MO.
-- Adding the FNIS generator from this location to ModOrganiser.
+- Adding `GenerateFNISforUsers.exe` from the real filesystem to ModOrganiser.
 - Running FNIS through MO like any other tool.

-I still have FNIS installed through MO (so we have the `FNIS.esp` file, etc), but was consistently getting a `ERROR(5): File not found` when I didn't copy the tools into the real folder as mentioned above.
+Having FNIS installed through MO means youg et `FNIS.esp` and other files, and can disable FNIS on profiles you don't want it.
+My reason for installing the tools on the real filesystem is that I would receive an `ERROR(5): File not found` when just running FNIS through MO on an otherwise clean Skyrim install.

+FNIS would claim it couldn't find a legal Skyrim install, even though I'd purchased and installed it via Steam, and have previously run the vanilla game.
+This appears to just be a warning, and can be safely ignored.

 [This post](https://www.reddit.com/r/wine_gaming/comments/4sdgn0/skyrim_fnis_through_mod_organizer/) is what allowed me to finally solve my FNIS issues.

-FNIS would fail for me on the second run.
-Removing all its generated ('overwrite') files and running it afresh when working with new mods resolved this issue for me.
+Despite getting FNIS running, it can be a little tempremental.
+FNIS would sometimes fail on anything but the first run.
+Removing all its generated ('overwrite') files and running it afresh when working with new mods consistently solved this issue for me.

 Rarely when FNIS would start there would be no text visible.
 Exiting FNIS (and choosing 'Cancel' if the shortcut dialog box appeared) and restarting it would solve this for me.
 (Sometimes a few restarts are required.)

 **RealShelter**

 RealShelter has a `TES5Edit` script which is normally run from a batch file, but this didn't work for me.
+To get this running, I:

+- Copied the contents of the `R.S.Patcher` directory into the `TES5Edit/Edit Scripts` directory.
+- Started TES5Edit through ModOrganiser.
+- Made a cup of tea while it loaded all the assets.
-Instead, I copied the contents of the `R.S.Patcher` directory into the `TES5Edit/Edit Scripts` directory.
-After starting TES5Edit and letting it load (which will take a while), select all your mods (click on `[00] skyrim.esm` in TES5Edit, then scroll down and shift-click on the last mod), then right-click, select "Apply Script", and select "RSPatcher" from the drop-down.
+- Selected all mods by clicking on `[00] skyrim.esm` then scrolling down and shift-clicking on the last mod
+- With all mods selected, right-click, select "Apply Script", and select "RSPatcher" from the drop-down.
+- Let the script run, and accept any pop-ups wanting to add masters.

+The same steps can be used for other TES5Edit scripts you may wish to run.

 **Reqtificator**